XP-NETWORK/xpjs/README.md

  <hr/><br/>

-## Estimating the transaction fee on the target chain
+## Estimating the transaction fee on the target & destination chains

 ```typescript
 (async () => {